NERC-CEH/YMYW/README.md

 Morton, R.D., & Schmucki, R. (2023).
 YMYW - Your Maps Your Way with Google Earth Engine (Version 1.0.0) [Computer software].

 ## In a Nutshell
-- Before you start with YMYW, you need to Sign Up and get access to [Google's Earth Engine (GEE)](https://earthengine.google.com/).
+- Before you start with YMYW, you must Sign Up and get access to [Google's Earth Engine (GEE)](https://earthengine.google.com/).
 - In GEE, you can paste the [JavaScript of YMYW](https://github.com/NERC-CEH/YMYW/blob/main/YMYW.js) into a new file in the GEE editor.

 > ### *Your Maps Your Way in 10 steps*